BALK-03/Ramadan-League/3. Code Breaker/README.md

 Your tasks are to:
 1. Identify and fix the bugs
-2. Demonstrate that your fixes work by running the model on the provided sample dataset, Expected output:
+2. Demonstrate that your fixes work by running the model on the generated sample, Expected output:
     - Trained parameters: θ₀ = 3.2396, θ₁ = 1.9373
     - Mean Absolute Error (MAE): 1.4165